-- (18) For the high performance computing specific objective a joint undertaking is deemed the most suited implementation mechanism, in particular to coordinate national and Union strategies and investments in high performance computing infrastructure and research and development, pool resources from public and private funds, and safeguard the economic and strategic interests of the Union.
-Moreover, high performance computing services to industry, academia and public administrations. - (19) Developing capacity related to artificial intelligence is a crucial driver for the digital transformation of industry, services and also of the public sector.
+- (18) For the high performance computing specific objective a joint undertaking is deemed the most suited implementation mechanism, in particular to coordinate national and Union strategies and investments in high performance computing infrastructure and research and development, pool resources from public and private funds, and safeguard the economic and strategic interests of the Union23.
+Moreover, high performance computing competence centres as defined in Article 2(4) of the Council Regulation (EU) 2018/1488 in Member States will provide high performance computing services to industry, academia and public administrations. - (19) Developing capacity related to artificial intelligence is a crucial driver for the digital transformation of industry, services and also of the public sector.
 Ever more autonomous robots are used in factories, deep sea application, homes, cities and hospitals.
-Commercial artificial intelligence platforms have moved from testing to real applications in health and environment; all major car manufacturers are developing self-driving cars, and machine learning techniques are at the heart of all main web platforms and big data applications. - (19a) Libraries of algorithms may cover a large set of algorithms, including simple solutions such as classification algorithms, neural network algorithms or planning or reasoning algorithms, or more elaborated solutions, such as speech recognition algorithms, navigation algorithms embedded in autonomous devices, such as drones or in autonomous cars, AI algorithms built-in robots enabling them to interact with and adapt to their environment. - (20) The availability of large-scale data sets and testing and experimentation facilities are of major importance for the development of artificial intelligence. - (21) In its resolution of 1 June 2017 on digitising European industry the European Parliament highlighted the importance of a common European cybersecurity approach, recognising the need to raise awareness and considered cyber-resilience as a crucial responsibility for business leaders and national and European industrial security policymakers. - (22) Cybersecurity is a challenge for the whole Union that cannot continue to be addressed only with fragmented national initiatives.
-Europe's cybersecurity capacity should be reinforced to endow Europe with the necessary capacities to protect its citizens and businesses from cyber threats.
-In addition consumers should be protected when using connected products that can be hacked and compromise their safety.
-This should be achieved together with Member States and private sector by developing, and ensuring coordination between, projects reinforcing Europe's capacities in cybersecurity and ensuring the wide deployment of latest cybersecurity solutions, including dual use projects, services and competences across the economy, as well as by aggregating the competences in this field to ensure critical mass and excellence.
+Commercial artificial intelligence platforms have moved from testing to real applications in health and environment; all major car manufacturers are developing self-driving cars, and machine learning techniques are at the heart of all main web platforms and big data applications.
+It is essential for Europe to join forces at all levels to be competitive internationally.
+The Member States have acknowledged this through concrete commitments for collaboration in a coordinated action plan. - (19a) Libraries of algorithms may cover a large set of algorithms, including simple solutions such as classification algorithms, neural network algorithms or planning or reasoning algorithms, or more elaborated solutions, such as speech recognition algorithms, navigation algorithms embedded in autonomous devices, such as drones or in autonomous cars, AI algorithms built-in robots enabling them to interact with and adapt to their environment.
+Libraries of algorithms should be made easily accessible to all based on fair, reasonable and non-discriminatory terms. - (20) The availability of large-scale data sets and testing and experimentation facilities are of major importance for the development of artificial intelligence. - (21) In its resolution of 1 June 2017 on digitising European industry24 the European Parliament highlighted the importance of a common European cybersecurity approach, recognising the need to raise awareness and considered cyber-resilience as a crucial responsibility for business leaders and national and European industrial security policymakers.

-Impact Assessment accompanying the document "Proposal for a Council Regulation on establishing the EuroHPC Joint Undertaking" (https://ec.europa.eu/digital-single-market/en/news/proposal-council-regulation-establishing-eurohpc-joint-undertaking-impactassessment)
+Impact Assessment accompanying the document "Proposal for a Council Regulation on establishing the EuroHPC Joint Undertaking" (https://ec.europa.eu/digital-single-market/en/news/proposal-council-regulation-establishing-eurohpc-joint-undertaking-impact-assessment)